Minnesota Wind Energy Facts

-Xcel Energy powers much of the metro area and is investing heavily in affordable wind energy by becoming 85% carbon free and 60% renewable by 2030.
+Xcel Energy powers much of the metro area and is investing heavily in affordable wind energy by becoming 100% carbon free by 2050.
 Xcel plans to own more than 10,000 MW of wind energy by the end of 2021.

 “Xcel Energy regards wind as a hedge against potentially volatile [natural] gas prices”, Xcel Energy CEO Ben Fowke has said.
 “And even with today’s low natural gas prices, we are able to procure or build wind that is equal to or below what we could buy a 10 to 20-year strip of natural gas for.”
 Fowke has also stated “[Wind] beats gas, even at today’s prices.
 I like to say we backed up the truck because the fuel of tomorrow was on sale today.”

 Great River Energy (GRE) is the second-largest electricity provider in Minnesota and powers many of the rural electric co-ops in Minnesota and Wisconsin.
 In May 2018, GRE announced a plan to source 50% of its power from renewables by 2030.